aniwange33/sudoku-validator/README.md

  please use validate.bat

+## to test: use the command below

- ** test: cmd.exe /c validate.bat validFile.txt
+cmd.exe /c validate.bat validFile.txt